top of page

 How do we determine tempo pace?

-In brief, I use a physiological test to ascertain the heart rates when the lactate inflection points occur.
+In brief, we use a physiological test to ascertain the heart rates when the lactate inflection points occur.
 As I now know what's going on at a given heart rate I can then run my tempos using a heart rate monitor to control effort.

 I must admit that I have not had a test like this since 2011 as I thought I would be retiring!
 I now simply rely on how I feel and I have found that with experience I am able to run at roughly the desired pace.
 For me it's slightly quicker than the pace I can sustain for a half marathon.
 This pace is however variable and can even vary slightly day to day!
+However we also use slower tempos closer to the lactate threshold rather than the lactate turn point - these are mostly for longer tempos and progression runs.

 A good way to run a tempo without expensive physiological testing is to run fast but with a sensation that you feel you could go just a little quicker.
 So not all out!
+You keep a gear or two in reserve.

 Intermediate and advanced runners -